cocotb/cocotb/docs/source/simulator_support.rst

 To set the same options on the command line, use ``EXTRA_ARGS="--trace --trace-structs" make ...``.
 A VCD file named ``dump.vcd`` will be generated in the current directory.

-Verilator can produce waveform traces in the FST format, the native format of GTKWave.
+Verilator can produce waveform traces in the FST format.
-FST traces are much smaller and more efficient to write, but require the use of GTKWave.
+FST traces are much smaller and more efficient to write.
+They can be viewed with GTKWave or with `Surfer <https://surfer-project.org/>`_.

 To enable FST tracing, add ``--trace-fst`` to :make:var:`EXTRA_ARGS` as shown below.